 Hello?
 Is this thing on?

 So far, so not cool.
-It might only be for a few days at a time, or it might be a permanent ghosting, but if he suddenly stops replying to your messages, he’s definitely wasting your time.
+It might only be for a few days at a time, or it might be a permanent ghosting, but if he suddenly stops replying to your messages, both he and Grindr are definitely wasting your time.

 There are a few legitimate reasons why he might have stopped responding.
 Maybe he doesn’t like Scruff notifications popping up on his phone.
 Maybe Grindr is, in fact, losing his messages.
 Maybe he’s been hacked by Russia.
 But as you may have learned in first-year philosophy, the simplest explanation is usually the correct one: he’s probably ignoring you.